A more in-depth, developers, guide is available here.

 - cmplz_event_*: user has consent to a custom event defined by website owner

-- cmplz_id: non identifiable user id used for A/B testing
+- cmplz_id: non identifiable user id used for Records of Consent/li>

 - cmplz_choice: tells us if the user has made a choice or not